huwprosser/cluster-fk/README.md

 This code provides a series of classes that enable simple clustering of images.
 Room for improvement!

-✅ Object Clustering
+✅ Object Clustering.

-✅ Face Clustering
+✅ Face Clustering.

 ✅ Visual window utils.

 ❌ Different file types.

 DBSCAN clustering can be learned about here: https://scikit-learn.org/stable/auto_examples/cluster/plot_dbscan.html#sphx-glr-auto-examples-cluster-plot-dbscan-py